sparkfunX/svg2eagle.py/README.md

   #### Step 1: Open your SVG File in Inkscape
   #### Step 2: Select All (Ctrl+A) and Ungroup (Ctrl+U) and Repeat until all groups are gone
   #### Step 3: Select All (Ctrl+A) and Convert Object to Path (Shift+Ctrl+C)
+  #### Step 4: Check Stroke and Fill (Shift+Ctrl+F) properties.
+Add stroke or fill to elements with "Unset" property
-  #### Step 4: Save As Optimized SVG and select the "Collapse Groups" option before saving
+  #### Step 5: Save As Optimized SVG and select the "Collapse Groups" option before saving

  These steps are usually enough to convert an unfriendly SVG.